sveronneau/scc-findings-notifications/g-chat/README.md

    - gcloud services enable pubsub.googleapis.com
    - gcloud services enable secretmanager.googleapis.com
 4. Enable Security Command Center (UI)
+5. Node.js runtime >= 1.6
-5. Create a Google Chat Webhook - info can be found [here](https://developers.google.com/chat/how-tos/webhooks#create_a_webhook)
+6. Create a Google Chat Webhook - info can be found [here](https://developers.google.com/chat/how-tos/webhooks#create_a_webhook)

 ## Usage

 - Update the terraform.tfvars file with your ORG and PROJECT IDs then deploy using terraform.
-- You will be prompted to enter the Incoming webhook G-Chat URL from step #5 during TF Apply and Deploy.
+- You will be prompted to enter the Incoming webhook G-Chat URL from step #6 during TF Apply and Deploy.
 - This value will be stored in Secrets Manager.
 ```
 bucket_name                     = "scc_gchat_notification_code"